i-ron-y/eslint-rules-scraper/README.md

 python eslint-rules-scraper.py
 ````

-A .eslintrc.json file (containing ONLY the rules) will be outputted in the same directory where eslint-rules-scraper.py is found.
+A `.eslintrc.json` file (containing ONLY the rules) will be outputted in the same directory where `eslint-rules-scraper.py` is found.

-**WARNING**: If you have a .eslintrc.json file in this directory, it WILL be overwritten.
+**WARNING**: If you already have a `.eslintrc.json` file in this directory, it WILL be overwritten.